-Conclusion for wireline network technologies in smart factory networks: Wireless networking technologies may make limited sense with big or static production assets that do not need to move in the environment, or that need to be connected to mains power due to its energy demand.
+Conclusion for wireline network technologies in smart factory networks: Wireless networking technologies may make limited sense with big or static production assets that do not need to be mobile or rearranged over time, or that need to be connected to mains power due to its energy demand.
 Examples are metal sheet presses, CNC machines, 3D printers (additive manufacturing) and packaging machines.
-The motion-control use cases fit well to the requirements for packaging lines from the Manufacturing of Consumer-Packaged Goods (CPG) scenario from section 3.1.
+The motion-control use cases fit well to the requirements for packaging lines from Section 3.1 Manufacturing of Consumer-Packaged Goods (CPG) - Packaging Line.